dragonfly-science/phylogeny-tree/phylocanvas/README.md

   - `plugins`: array of Phylocanvas3 Plugins, see plugins section bellow

 ## Options
-Properties of options object overide [default options]() properties ({ ...defaultOptions, ...options }) and resulting object is set as initial state of the tree.
+Properties of options object overide [default options](https://github.com/mkoliba/phylocanvas3/blob/main/phylocanvas/defaults.js) properties ({ ...defaultOptions, ...options }) and resulting object is set as initial state of the tree.

 Some of available options:
-- `source`
+- `source`: newick tree string, or object `{type: 'biojs', data}` where `data` key contains to biojs-io-newick tree object received from `parser.parse_newick`.

+For others check [default options](https://github.com/mkoliba/phylocanvas3/blob/main/phylocanvas/defaults.js) and [examples in dev folder](https://github.com/mkoliba/phylocanvas3/tree/main/dev/pages).

 ## Plugins
 Plugins have to have a folowing type: